0liveiraVictor/postgres-dbms-in-docker-container/README.md

 where `ctn_id` and `ctn_name` represent, respectively, the Docker container's ID and name related to the instance; use one of the parameters to perform the action.

-> **NOTE: Deleting a container is a permanent action!**
+> **NOTE:.
+Deleting a container is a permanent action!**

-> **NOTE: It is not possible to delete a running container.
+> **NOTE:.
+It is not possible to delete a running container.
 You must stop the container before performing the action.**

 Considering the Postgres container example shown at the end of the section [Creating the Postgres Instance](#creating-the-postgres-instance), remove it using the command: